-All desktop or laptop purchases or leases must be approved by Enterprise Information Technology Services Division (EITS).
+All desktop or laptop purchases or leases must be approved by the Office of the Chief Information Officer (OCIO).
 Purchases must be made from open term contracts through the Purchasing Division.

-These standards apply to all agencies of the Executive Branch and to all other agencies that wish to utilize the enterprise information transport (SILVERNET) with the exception of the NSHE and the Nevada Criminal Justice Information Computer System.
+These standards apply to all agencies of the Executive Branch and to all other agencies that wish to utilize the enterprise information transport (SilverNet) with the exception of the NSHE and the NCJIS.